Water allocations register

 Searching the register

-Searches of titles and copies of dealings are also available from approved public access providers.
+Searches of titles and copies of documents are also available from approved public access providers.

-To conduct a search, you need to know the lot number, crown plan and title reference of the water allocation.
+To conduct a search, you need to know the water allocation:

 Information on a water allocation title